How Does Your Company Handle Weekend Leave When Sick Leave Follows a Long Weekend?

 Aishwarya Manjunath

-2. Sick leaves from friday to monday?
+2. Sick leave taken from Friday to Monday?

 Prashant B Ingawale